Checkride Prep Guide

 DPE Todd Shellnut has partnered with Gold Seal to make an excellent series of mock checkride videos.
 You can see candidates at different levels of readiness; and, in some cases, see how a DPE may navigate an exam with a candidate who has less-than-perfect knowledge.

-Here is an oldie-but-goodie; a candidate faces a very straightforward examiner, and gives good responses throughout.
+• Allan Englehardt Gives a Private Pilot Checkride – An oldie-but-goodie; a candidate faces a very straightforward examiner, and gives good responses throughout.

-King Schools offers paid videos.
+• King Schools offers paid videos.
 We have found these to be of similar quality to the free videos listed above.
 If you are already a King Schools subscriber, they’re worth a look.

 Additional Materials

-One of the best at the Private Pilot level comes from Gold Seal.
+• Gold Seal Private Pilot Know-it-all – One of the best “cheat sheets” at the Private Pilot level comes from Gold Seal.
 It’s also free.
+Great if you learn well from bullet points.
+Use this in the same way you might use flash cards.

 Create Your Checkride Binder